port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/examples/mapping_extra_resources.md

 <SQSBlueprint/>
 <LambdaBlueprint/>

-### Compute Resources Integration Configuration Example
+### Compute resources integration configuration example

 Create an integration configuration for the resource.
 The integration configuration is a YAML file that describes the ETL process to load data into the developer portal.

 <ComputeAppConfig/>

-### Developer Tools Blueprint and Configuration Example
+### Developer tools  blueprint and configuration example

 <AmplifyBlueprint/>

 <DeveloperToolsAppConfig/>

-### Application Integration Blueprint and Configuration Example
+### Application integration blueprint and configuration example

 <KinesisBlueprint/>
 <SNSBlueprint/>